jehona-m/Industrial-IoT/docs/deploy/howto-deploy-modules-portal.md

 [Home](howto-install-iot-edge.md)

-This article explains how to deploy the Industrial IoT Edge modules to [Azure IoT Edge](https://azure.microsoft.com/services/iot-edge/) using the Azure Portal and Marketplace.
+This article explains how to deploy the Industrial IoT Edge modules to [Azure IoT Edge](https://azure.microsoft.com/services/iot-edge/) using the Azure Portal.

-Before you begin, make sure you followed the [instructions to set up a IoT Edge device](howto-install-iot-edge.md) and have a running IoT Edge Gateway.
+Before you begin, make sure you followed the [instructions to set up an IoT Edge device](howto-install-iot-edge.md) and have a running IoT Edge Gateway.

 To deploy all required modules to the Gateway using the Azure Portal...

 1. Sign in to the [Azure portal](https://portal.azure.com/) and navigate to the IoT Hub deployed earlier.

-   > An simple way to locate your IoT Hub is to find the resource group variable in your `.env` file.
+   > A simple way to locate your IoT Hub is to find the resource group variable in your `.env` file.
 This resource group contains the IoT Hub.

 2. Select **IoT Edge** from the left-hand menu.